Pisces (character): Life Model Decoy Pisces

-A second Pisces was a Life Model Decoy created by Scorpio (Jacob Fury) in his "Theatre Of Genetics" to be part of his Zodiac crime organization.
+The second Pisces is a Life Model Decoy (LMD) created by Scorpio (Jacob Fury) in his "Theatre Of Genetics" to be part of his Zodiac crime organization.
 Scorpio planned to use the LMD's to serve as members of his own Zodiac organization.
 The Capricorn and Pisces androids, however, died due to imperfections soon after their activation.

 Third Pisces

 After the "death" of the first Pisces LMD, Scorpio created a second version of the Pisces LMD.
 This version of Pisces, along with the other members of the Zodiac LMD's, joined under Quicksilver during his bout with temporary insanity to battle the Avengers for their imagined wrongdoings.

 Pisces joined Aquarius, Capricorn and Sagittarius at the "Ant-Hill", an abandoned Sentinel factory.
 Pisces ended up facing off against Thor, and was destroyed when Thor crushed it beneath a giant piece of machinery.

 Female Pisces

 After the destruction of both previous male versions of Pisces, Scorpio created a female Pisces.
-She arranged the ambush in which the android Zodiac killed all of the remaining human Zodiac leaders except Cornelius van Lunt, alias Taurus.
+She arranged the ambush in which the android Zodiac killed all of the remaining human Zodiac leaders except Taurus.
 Immediately afterward, Van Lunt sought out the services of the Avengers' West Coast branch to confront and defeat the android Zodiac.
 In their initial foray, the Avengers failed, although several androids were destroyed.

 The Zodiac Key immediately resurrected the Scorpio LMD.
 Claiming superiority and believing that the Zodiac would eventually kill the Avengers as the androids could never be stopped, Scorpio wanted to use the Key to transport everyone on the scene to the Key's native dimension where the conflict, he believed, could be prolonged indefinitely.
 However, when the androids were in the other dimension, they ceased to function because each of them were aligned with a particular zodiacal energy, energy that did not exist in the other dimension.
 The Avengers found Hawkeye and Tigra had been sent to the same dimension and, reunited, the team was sent back to Earth by the Brotherhood.
 However, secretly the Brotherhood waited so that someday they could also send the Key to Earth again and create new conflicts for them.